grantkee/atp-form/README.md

 * Where should I store my photos?
 I use one in the Measurement component, but I'm not sure if I should use 'require' or 'import'

+* Routing ('/new-client'): when should I start posting information to the database?

 #### Future Additions

 * Collect date and setState of date on FunctionalAssessment to add logic component: If the last assessment was less than 30 days ago, we don't need to do it again.
 Mostly helpful if doing multiple pieces of equipment at the same time.